 Mandolins come in many flavors, several styles, and many price ranges.
-I’ll pass on to you the same advice someone gave me about fifty years ago.
+I’ll pass on to you the same advice someone gave me about 50 years ago.
 Spend as much as you can stretch, and purchase a quality instrument, rather than a piece of junk.
-A really cheap mandolin will sound tinny, which will discouraged you just as you’re learning this new instrument.
+A really cheap mandolin will sound tinny, which will discourage you just as you’re learning this new instrument.

 That said, it doesn’t mean you have to spend a fortune on your first mandolin.

-For starters, there’s several mandolins that we sell and recommend.
+For starters, there are several mandolins that we sell and recommend.

 The Rover RM-35S with a retail price of $169.95.
 This is a nice little mandolin with pretty good sound that will more than get you started.
 See photo on the left.